nagydani/seedling/seed/README.md

     stack.
  * `write` outputs a given number of bytes from the heap.
 Expects a reference to the first byte and the number of bytes on the data stack.
-Places the bytes actually written onto the data stack.
+Places the number of bytes actually written onto the data stack.

 All of the above always succeeds.